-Why It’s Relevant Almost 80 Years Later - The Pappas Post
+Why It’s Relevant 80 Years Later - The Pappas Post

-Life Magazine carried the illustration back in June 1941, depicting an old Cretan villager “welcoming” a Nazi paratrooper to his island with his pitchfork.
+Life Magazine carried the illustration back in June 1941, depicting an old Cretan villager “welcoming” a Nazi paratrooper to his island with a pitchfork.

 The illustration was part of a multi-page report about the invasion of Crete— before the era of iPhones and instantaneous transfer of photography.